 When an employee works more than a certain number of hours in a single week, the FLSA requires them to be paid overtime.
 In almost every state, that kicks in after 40 hours per week.
 Though film unions, like SAG-AFTRA and DGA, have even tighter overtime restrictions.

-When an employee is being paid two different rates for two different jobs, the FLSA requires their overtime pay be calculated based on a blended pay rate (unless you and your employee have already agreed to pay overtime based on the rate of the job being performed when the overtime occurred).
+When an employee is being paid two different rates for two different jobs, the FLSA requires their overtime pay be calculated based on a blended pay rate.

 A dual pay rate is calculated to pay overtime for hourly employees or employees paid a day rate.
 Most commonly, dual pay rates are used to pay office workers and those in administrative positions who work multiple jobs within an office at different rates.